consolidation/annotated-command/README.md

 - Throw an exception.
 The exception is converted into a CommandError.

 Any number of validation hooks may run, but if any fails, then execution of the command stops.

+### Process Hook

+Some commands will return an object that generates a result, rather than returning a result object directly.
+When this is supported, the operation should be executed during the process hook.

+An example of this is implemented in Robo; if a Robo command returns a TaskInterface, then a Robo process hook will execute the task and return the result.
+This allows a pre-process hook to alter the task, e.g. by adding more operations to a task collection.

 ### Alter Hook